ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/woocommerce-quickstart.md

 # 1. Acquire test credentials

-Contact Resurs Bank to get your test credentials.
+Contact Resurs Bank to request your test credentials.
+Make sure that your system meets all technical requirements before proceeding with the integration.

 # 2. Installation